dotnet/orleans-docs/src/docs/grains/observers.md

 }
 ```

-To send the message to clients the `Notify` method of the `ObserverSubscriptionManager<IChat>` instance can be used.
+To send a message to clients, the `Notify` method of the `ObserverSubscriptionManager<IChat>` instance can be used.
 The method takes an `Action<T>` method or lambda expression (where `T` is of type `IChat` here).
 You can call any method on the interface to send it to clients.
-In our case we only have one method `ReceiveMessage` and our sending code on the server would look like this:
+In our case we only have one method, `ReceiveMessage`, and our sending code on the server would look like this:

 ``` csharp
 public Task SendUpdateMessage(string message)